russplusplus/private-detector-js/README.md

 # private-detector-js

-This repo is for using Bumble's Private Detector™ model in TypeScript.
+This package provides the necessary image preprocessing to use Bumble's Private Detector™ model in JavaScript or TypeScript.

 ## Install
 ```shell